1992 Flores earthquake and tsunami

-The 1992 Flores earthquake and tsunami occurred on December 12 on the island of Flores in Indonesia.
-With a magnitude of 7.8 and a maximum Mercalli intensity of VIII (Severe), it was the largest and also the deadliest earthquake in 1992 and in the Lesser Sunda Islands region.
-The earthquake was caused by slip on the Flores Thrust fault.
-This fault dips to the south underneath Flores Island.
-The epicenters of most earthquakes on the Flores Thrust are on Flores island.
+The 1992 Flores earthquake and tsunami occurred on 12 December on the island of Flores in Indonesia.
+With a magnitude of 7.7 and a maximum Mercalli intensity of VIII (Severe), it was the largest and the deadliest earthquake in 1992 and in the Lesser Sunda Islands region, with at least 2,500 people killed.
+The earthquake generated an unusually large tsunami for its size; a submarine landslide may explain this phenomenon.
+Submarine rockfall was observed near the site of the earthquake.
+Observed runups (height above normal sea level) were mostly around 3–4 m, with higher runups on Babi Island, Bou-Tanabeten, and Riangkroko village.